SAP/scimono/scimono-compliance-tests/Readme.md

-# SCIM 2.0 Compliance tests
+# SCIM 2.0 Compliance Tests

-A set of integration tests that are executed against external SCIM 2.0 provider implementation and verify that if it is compliant with the SCIM 2.0 standard.
+A set of integration tests that are executed against SCIM 2.0 provider implementation to verify if it is compliant with the SCIM 2.0 standard.

 ## Prerequisite

 ### Required tools
-- JDK Version 1.8
+- JDK Version 1.8 or higher
-- Maven - version 3.x

 ### Installation
+If you don't want to use the released executable jar or add some more custom changes, you can build your own executable jar.
+For that reason `maven 3.x` is required.

 Build project **scimono-compliance-tests** with maven:

 ```